Data, Analytics & AI job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-05

 Entry-Level Candidates

-Biggest mistake: Applying as a generic 'data enthusiast' without a portfolio that proves SQL, Python, dashboarding, and business problem framing.
+Biggest mistake: Applying as a generic 'aspiring data scientist' without a portfolio that shows SQL, Python, dashboards, and business communication together.

 Mid-Career Candidates